Try this easy 5 senses science experiment with kids - a quick and easy activity to do in the kitchen!

-When I think about the five senses, the first thing that comes to my mind is baking!
-So I thought we'd whip up a little fun in the kitchen today.
+When I think about the five senses, the first thing that comes to my mind is baking -- there's just something about an apple pie that makes all your senses come alive ;)

 After looking at each of the items on the tray, I asked my daughter to make an educated guess for each item.
 We wrote down her thoughts on a piece of paper before we moved on to use our other senses.
 She was pretty sure the item in the center was flour because it had what she called an 'off-white' color.

-Next up was our sense of smell -- did any of the items have an oder that would help to identify them?
+Next up was our sense of smell -- did any of the items on the dish have an odor that would help to identify them?